13-foot-long python survives five months eating cats in OKC trailer park

-OKLAHOMA CITY, Okla.
-(KFOR) – An expert hired to get rid of a snake seen slithering in a South Oklahoma City mobile home park found that the python was 13 feet long and had been in the neighborhood for around five months.
+OKLAHOMA CITY (KFOR) – An expert hired to get rid of a snake seen slithering in a South Oklahoma City mobile home park found that the python was 13 feet long and had been in the neighborhood for around five months.

 | Sizeable snake seen slithering in OKC neighborhood creates a python problem >